 What Are the Causes of Stillbirth?

-There are several potential causes of stillbirth.
+There are several potential causes of a stillbirth baby.
 Some stillbirths are caused by medical complications with the fetus and others are medical complications with the expectant mother.

 With respect to fetal issues, the main complications causing a stillbirth include: